Electrode-iOS/ELMaestro/README.md

 ### Manual

-Install by adding ELMaestro.xcodeproj to your project and configuring your target to link ELMaestro.framework.
+Install by adding ELMaestro.xcodeproj to your project and configuring your target to link ELMaestro.framework from `ELMaestro` target.

+There are two target that builds `ELMaestro.framework`.
+1. `ELMaestro`: Creates dynamically linked `ELMaestro.framework.`
+2. `ELMaestro_static`: Creates statically linked `ELMaestro.framework`.

 ## Usage